bluenviron/gortsplib/README.md

 * Server
   * Handle requests from clients
   * Sessions and connections are independent
-  * Write streams to clients with the UDP, UDP-multicast or TCP transports
+  * Write streams to clients with the UDP, UDP-multicast or TCP transport protocols
   * Write streams to clients encrypted with TLS
-  * Read streams from clients with the UDP or TCP transports
+  * Read streams from clients with the UDP or TCP transport protocols
   * Write streams to clients encrypted with TLS
   * Provide SSRC, RTP-Info to clients automatically
   * Generate RTCP receiver reports automatically